 Grid-tied solar electric systems utilize PV modules and inverters to deliver clean electricity.
 These systems first provide electricity to the electrical loads in the home or business.
 If the system generates more electricity than is being consumed, the excess is delivered to the grid.
-The utility measures the amount of electricity that the PV system delivers to the grid and provides a credit to the owner’s utility bill.
+The utility measures the amount of electricity that the PV system delivers to the grid and provides a credit to the owner’s utility bill through net-metering.
 In Maine, we have 12 months to use this excess electricity.
 Owners are not compensated for any surplus electricity that is generated during the 12-month cycle.

-Grid-tied PV systems avoid the need for batteries, which create additional expense and maintenance.
+Grid-tied PV systems avoid the need for solar batteries, which create additional expense and maintenance.
 The tradeoff with a grid-tied system is that there is no stored energy in the home – at night, on a cloudy day, or during times of high use, electricity is purchased from the grid.

 Battery storage can be incorporated with a grid-tied system to provide electricity when there is a power outage or to best utilize time-of-use electricity rates.

-It is possible to install a system that offsets all of your electricity consumption through the net metering arrangement described above.
+It is possible to install a system that offsets all of your electricity consumption through the net-metering arrangement described above.
 Since these systems are modular, a smaller system can be installed based upon your budget or site limitations.

-Off-grid PV systems utilize batteries to store electricity when there is sufficient solar radiation to satisfy the electrical demands in the home.
+Off-grid PV systems utilize batteries to store electricity when there is sufficient solar power to satisfy the electrical demands in the home.
 The systems, also known as “standalone” systems, range from small systems for running emergency signs and lighting to systems that satisfy the full demands of a home or business.
 These systems are typically utilized in places where access to the grid is impractical or expensive.
 These systems are commonly used for seasonal cabins and homes located away from existing electrical infrastructure.

 Some off-grid systems are supplemented by a generator that provides consistent power even when there is limited access to the sun.
 The demand for a generator depends upon the storage capacity of the battery bank, the electricity demand, and the ability for the PV modules to recharge the battery bank.